Halliburton pleads guilty to destroying Gulf spill evidence

 The plea deal with Halliburton was first announced by the company and the U.S. Department of Justice on July 25.
 The U.S. Justice Department revealed the single count of destroying evidence filed against the former Halliburton manager, Anthony Badalamenti, of Katy, Texas, on Thursday.

-In its plea, Halliburton admitted to the misdemeanour charge of "intentionally causing damage without authorization to a protected computer."
+In its plea, Halliburton admitted to the misdemeanor charge of "intentionally causing damage without authorization to a protected computer."

 Halliburton provided cementing services for BP at the ill-fated Macondo drilling operation.
 Those services included placing "centralizers," or huge plugs, at various points in piping as it was placed inside the drilled well.
 Centralizers help ensure cement properly seals a well.